 Everyone knows Santa Claus comes from Finland, but there’s more to a traditional Finnish Christmas than Saint Nick and the presents he brings.
 During the festive season, Finns like to take things slow and enjoy the company of loved ones.

-In Finland, Christmas Eve is the main event of the holidays, and the night Santa comes.
+In Finland, Christmas Eve is the main event of the holidays, and the night Santa comes with his presents.
 It is spent with the family, decorating the tree, drinking “glögi” (mulled wine) and doing the quintessential Finnish thing, bathing in a Christmas sauna.
 A visit to Christmas Mass at midnight is customary for many.

 While quiet and relaxing quality time with close relatives is preferred on Christmas Eve, visiting friends and eating leftovers is the thing to do on Christmas Day.
 Partying steps into the picture on Boxing Day, and many like to head out to bars and clubs in high Christmas spirits.